arashmok/sparrow/README.md

 1. Navigate to any webpage you want to summarize
 2. Click the Sparrow extension icon in your browser toolbar
-3. Click the "Summarize" button
+3. Click the "Generate" button
 4. Select your preferred summary format
 5. View, copy, or save the generated summary